randomwalk94/academic-kickstart/content/research.md

 ### Notes

-These include conference notes, research notes, or any notes that I want to write down to better understand the materials.
+These include conference notes, research notes, or any significant notes that I want to write down to better understand the materials.
 Every note will have an associated blog post; I will sometimes $\LaTeX$ the notes for convenience.

 **Topic (Blog Post)** | **PDF (if available)**
 --- | ---